AndreaCensi/minimality.mit.edu/index.md

 design decisions, including those exemplified in a custom design card game — played and discussed after lunch — can be refined and systematized so as to become fit for automation.

+### Guiding questions

+1. What would an ideal automated robot design process look like?
+What is the role of human interaction with the tool?
+What techniques can we use from formal methods or software engineering and human-computer interaction?
+The broader design community?
+What is there to learn from the "maker" movement?
+2. How can we parametrize (or otherwise abstract) robotic components,to avoid hand-maintaining large component “libraries”?
+What are the pros and cons of modular robotic components in automating design?
+3. What are examples of robots achieving tasks with minimal resources?
+How can these examples inform automatic design?
+4. Are sensing, actuation, computation, communication and power the correct categories for formalizing robotic resources?
+What are some first steps toward formalizing resource trade-offs in robot design?
+5. What are some interesting existing methods for formal specification of robot functionality and task structure?
+What are the shortcomings of these methods?
+6. What question is missing from this list?

 Related Materials
 -----------------